phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 ---
 permalink: /chemotaxis/tutorial_gradient
-title: "Up gradient/Addition"
+title: "Software Tutorial: Traveling Up an Attractant Gradient"
 sidebar:
  nav: "chemotaxis"
 toc: true
 toc_sticky: true
 ---

 In the [previous tutorial](tutorial_adap), we modeled how bacteria react and adapt to a one-time addition of attractants.
 In real life, bacteria don't suddenly drop into an environment with more attractants; instead, they searches the space to find the gradient.
 In this tutorial, we will adapt the model to simulate the more complicated and realistic behavior of bacteria responding to an exponentially increasing concentration gradient.

 We will also explore defining and using **functions** to help specifying reaction rules in which reaction rate constant is dependent on the state of the system.